Crabs Do It Sideways

 Seven years later, Glynn Harber seems like a good place to see one of those young men get to fulfil a different kind of potential, along with Isaac from the last bonus story.

-Now there's only one more student educator left to find before I slot these second generation stories into my 2023 schedule!
+Now there's only one more student educator left to find before I slot these second generation stories into my writing schedule!

 Thanks for reading and for making me feel excited to tell their stories.